DarkMode25000/Paligram-Ambigram-Number/README.md

-# Paligram-Ambigram-Number-Check
+# Paligram-Ambigram-Number
-A Java program which checks whether a number is paligram and Ambigram.
+1.)A Java program which checks whether a number is paligram and Ambigram.
+2.)A Java program which prints all the dates from 1 AD to the end of time(as long as you have the computing power.